twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_8_first_party/section_2_mention.md

-# Lavalink
+# Mention

-`twilight-mention` is a utility crate to mention [`twilight-model`] types.
+`twilight-mention` is a utility crate to mention [model] resources.

-With this library, you can create mentions for various types, such as users, emojis, roles, members, or channels.
+With this library, you can create mentions for various resources, such as users, emojis, roles, members, or channels.

-### Installation
+## Installation

-This library requires at least Rust 1.45.0+.

 Add the following to your `Cargo.toml`: